 6.)
 Limit or avoid use of heavy mowers to lessen soil compaction and resulting root retardation.

 7.)
 Leave clippings in the sod, but avoid overlay (reread item #3).
 Overlay looks bad, can discolor turf, promotes disease and promotes thatch, which leads to sustainability problems.
 If you are going to mulch-mow, have a well-designed mulching mower with a proper mulching blade.
-These give a cut with very small clipping pieces and avoid overlay and thatch buil
+These give a cut with very small clipping pieces

 8.)
 Catch clippings if needed to avoid overlay or if they affect turf use.